Graduate Who Finished With First-Class Shares Simple Rules That Made Him Have 5.0 GPA

 According to him, the three rules he used are;

-- stay excellent, and
+• Stay excellent, and

-He went on to give instances of how these rules can be used to become a first-class graduate.
+He went on to give instances of how these rules can be applied to become a first-class graduate.
 He said many students who graduate with a first-class degree begin their academic journey with strong results and maintain that standard throughout their studies.

 Read also